radditude/coveralls-multi/README.md

 #### Coming Soon

 Have another language, tool, or CI provider you'd like to see supported?
-[Let me know](https://github.com/radditude/coveralls-multi/issues/new).
+[File an issue](https://github.com/radditude/coveralls-multi/issues/new).

 ## Installation